 Our Social Justice Committee is preparing for the Fourth Annual Fr.
 Joe Quinn Social Justice Series in April 2024.
 This series welcomes high school students who come to learn about an issue related to social justice.
 This year’s topic is Food Insecurity – a pressing issue in both our community and country.

 Assumption University’s Campus Ministry program continues to work closely with the our friends at Canterbury College’s Campus Ministry.
-They will continue their important work during the spring and summer months.
-The Food for Thought program will be held in May, June and July.
-The team is also planning a cultural potluck to reflect the diversity of our student body later in the summer.
-I encourage you to check https://www.facebook.com/WindsorCampusMin/ for details on these exciting events.
+The Food for Thought program will be held during the Winter semester along with Multi-Faith prayer, I encourage you to check for details on these exciting events at https://assumptionu.ca/programs-and-events/.

 As always, thank you all for your support of Assumption University as we continue to teach goodness, discipline, and knowledge.

 In 2020, Dr. John Cappucci was appointed Principal and Vice-Chancellor of Assumption University becoming the 29th leader of the university since its founding as Assumption College in 1857.
 He was formally installed on October 26, 2021 by the Most Reverend Ronald Peter Fabbro, CSB, Bishop of London and Chancellor of Assumption University.
 Prior to his official appointment, John served as Interim Principal from 2019-2020.